The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Results and Discussion

 As we have previously demonstrated\,\cite{leroch2023}, implantation of 4H-SiC at elevated temperatures leads to a pronounced reduction of disordered and amorphous regions compared to implantation at lower temperatures (near room temperature).

 This behavior, summarized in Fig.~\ref{fig:disorder_conc}(a) for the present implantation conditions, is consistent with experimental observations\,\cite{hallen2016} and further confirms the applicability of the present interaction potential.
 In this figure, black symbols denote disorder fractions obtained from simulations at an implantation temperature of $500$\,K, while red symbols correspond to implantation at $900$\,K. The disorder fraction is defined as the ratio of off-lattice atoms within a volume centered at the damage peak to the number of atoms occupying the same volume in the perfect crystal.
 Moreover, the MD results are compared with experimental data\,\cite{hallen2016} and kinetic Monte Carlo (kMC) simulations\,\cite{muting2020}.
 To enable a meaningful comparison between simulations and experiments performed at different implantation energies, data are aligned using the implanted Al concentration near the damage peak rather than the nominal implantation dose.
 A comparison based solely on Al dose would yield different damage profiles because implantation depth and straggle depend on ion energy.
 In contrast, systems exhibiting similar Al plateau concentrations at the damage peak are expected to show comparable levels of local disorder.
 Accordingly, the upper abscissa in Fig.~\ref{fig:disorder_conc}(a) indicates the corresponding experimental peak Al concentrations and the average Al concentration from MD deduced by dividing the number of defects by the implantation volume, assuming an average implantation depth of $9$\,nm.
-At low implantation doses (below $1\times 10^{14}$\,cm$^{-2}$), the substrate temperature has only a minor influence on the accumulated disorder.
-Even within the short MD time scale of $10$\,ps per cascade, closely spaced Frenkel pairs (FPs) can recombine efficiently during implantation, limiting defect accumulation.
-With increasing dose, the disorder fraction increases monotonically and follows the experimentally observed trend.
-Quantitatively, implantation at $900$\,K consistently yields lower disorder fractions than at $500$\,K, reflecting enhanced dynamic defect recovery at elevated temperature.